-The format has changed a few times over the years.
+The format of the column has changed a few times over the years.
 At the moment, it comprises a lead article (250 words), three snippets (another 250 words), a list of six themed links, and a final "Thing of the week" link, usually mentioning a funny video or a particularly cool web toy.

 A one-par summary for editors goes out on Thursdays.
 My copy is filed on Thursday or Friday, and sent out by PA on Monday.